Title

 SECTION 1.
 TITLE AND CODIFICATION

-This Act shall be known as the "Cherokee Nation Trespassing Act" and codified under Title 21 Section 1835.2 of the Cherokee Nation Code Annotated (CNCA).
+This Act shall be known as the "Cherokee Nation Trespassing Act" and codified under Title 21 Sections 1835.1 and 1835.2 of the Cherokee Nation Code Annotated (CNCA).

 SECTION 2.
 PURPOSE

-The purpose of this Act is criminalize trespassing on tribal property after being forbidden.
+The purpose of this Act is to criminalize trespassing on tribal property after being forbidden.

 SECTION 3.
 SUBSTANTIVE LAW

-Title 21 of the Cherokee Nation Code Annotated shall be add the following new section:
+Title 21 of the Cherokee Nation Code Annotated shall be amended as follows:

 Click here for full text